There's nothing like a campus visit to learn whether W&L is right for you.

 Washington and Lee's comprehensive merit award, the Johnson Scholarship, recognizes leadership, service and outstanding academic achievement.
-Any student may be considered for a Johnson Scholarship by submitting a complete Common Application, including the W&L Writing Supplement to the Common Application, by December 1st.
-Alternatively, students can submit a completed QuestBridge application by December 1st.
+Any first-year applicant may be considered for a Johnson Scholarship by submitting a complete Common Application, including the W&L Writing Supplement to the Common Application, by December 1st.
+All QuestBridge finalists are automatically considered for the Johnson Scholarship.

 About 200 finalists will be invited to campus for the Johnson Scholarship Competition in early March, and all costs associated with attending the competition will be paid by W&L. Up to 44 entering first-year students will be named Johnson Scholars.
 Johnson Scholars receive awards covering at least tuition, room and board - and possibly more depending on the family's financial circumstances.
 In addition, each Johnson Scholar receives funding to support summer experiences, including research, service, internships and travel.

 |Application||Application Deadline||Testing Deadline||Financial Aid Application||Notification Date|

 |Early Decision Round 1||November 1||SAT Nov 2, ACT Oct 26||December 1||Late December|

 |Johnson Scholarship||December 9||SAT Dec 7, ACT Dec 14||Varies**||Late March|

 |Early Decision Round 2||January 1||SAT Dec 7, ACT Dec 14||January 15||Late January|